 In the wild is when a dolphin gives birth, the aunties help the newborn calf to breathe by pushing it to the surface of the water.
 In captivity this support is not always provided.

-Discuss with the class: 'What do you think might happen in these circumstances?'
+Discuss with the class: 'What do you think might happen in these circumstances?
+What behavior might you see?'

 This could lead to: